 - Working with an experienced auto broker can help find the right carrier

-Electric vehicles are certainly causing a buzz in the American auto market with a 75% increase in sales year-over-year and Bloomberg predicting 58% of global auto purchases to be electrics by 2040.
+Electric vehicles are certainly causing a buzz in the American auto market with a 75% increase in sales year-over-year and Bloomberg predicts 58% of global auto purchases to be electrics by 2040.
 Big names like Tesla, Toyota, and Volkswagen have all brought models to market in an attempt to provide more cost-effective and environmentally friendly transport.

 Hybrids are also gaining popularity with more than 5 million models sold as of 2019 – the most recent data year available from the Bureau of Transportation statistics.
 Electrics and hybrids have a lot to be proud of, but they can pose serious dangers during transport.

 This issue will become increasingly important for motorists in the years to come.
-This guide will highlight the built-in risks involved with any kind of electric vehicle shipping and how to avoid them for a safer delivery.
+This guide will highlight the built-in risks involved with any electric vehicle shipping and how to avoid them for a safer delivery.

 Why electric and hybrid vehicles need extra care